Pharmacies urged to be alert to GDPR themed scam emails

 Typical features of the scam:

-• When you hover over a link (without clicking it) on a desktop, you can see the real web address does not match the ‘displayed’ one, and seems suspicious
+- When you hover over a link (without clicking it) on a desktop, you can see if the ‘real’ web address differs from the ‘displayed’ one, and seems suspicious

 What pharmacies should do when suspicious of an email